-- Our systems which support safeguarding, including this safeguarding and child protection policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputies; the behaviour policy; the online safety policy and the safeguarding response to children who go missing from education. - The early help assessment process and their role in it, including identifying emerging concerns, liaising with the DSL, and sharing information with other professionals to support early identification and assessment.

-- The process for making referrals to children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them that they are being abused or neglected, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - Their statutory duty personally to inform the police of any reported incident of FGM (see section 8.7), if they are a teacher. - The signs of different types of abuse, as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines). - The importance of reassuring victims that they are being taken seriously and will be supported and kept safe. - The act that children can be at risk of harm inside and outside their home, at school and online. - That children who are (or who are perceived to be) LGBTQ+ can be targeted by other children. - What to look for to identify children who need help or protection.
+- Our systems which support safeguarding, including this safeguarding and child protection policy, the staff code of conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputies; the behaviour policy; the online safety policy and the safeguarding response to children who go missing from education. - The early help assessment process and their role in it, including identifying emerging concerns, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them that they are being abused or neglected, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - Their statutory duty personally to inform the police of any reported incident of FGM (see section 8.7), if they are a teacher. - The signs of different types of abuse, neglect and exploitation, including domestic abuse and sexual abuse (including controlling and coercive behaviour as well as parental conflict that is frequent, intense and unresolved), as well as specific safeguarding issues, such as child-on-child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines). - New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation and the role of technology and social media in preventing harm. - The importance of reassuring victims that they are being taken seriously and will be supported and kept safe. - The fact that children can be at risk of harm inside and outside their home, at school and online. - That children who are (or who are perceived to be) LGBTQ+ can be targeted by other children. - That a child and their family may be experiencing multiple needs at the same time. - What to look for to identify children who need help or protection.